koji-project/koji/docs/source/content_generator_metadata.rst

 This document describes the proposed Koji Content Generator Metadata Format (version 0).
 This is the metadata that should be provided by a Content Generator in order for the content to be imported and managed by Koji.
-If you have further questions about `Content Generators <Koji/ContentGenerators>`__, please email koji-devel@lists.fedorahosted.org.
+If you have further questions about :doc:`Content Generators <content_generators>`, please email koji-devel@lists.fedorahosted.org.

 Format